pvwnthem/gopwd/README.md

 ```
 gopwd generate [service that the password is used for] [length of password]
 ```
 this command is the same as insert except it generates a password for you along with inserting that password into the vault.
-The length of the password is required and must be between 8 and 128 characters long

 ```
 Some example service names and examples of what they look like in the vault:
 ```